rust-lang/rust/src/doc/rustc-dev-guide/src/contributing.md

 on vacation, etc.

 The reviewer may request some changes using the GitHub code review interface.
-They may also request special procedures (such as a [crater] run; [see below][break]) for some PRs.
+They may also request special procedures for some PRs.
+See [Crater] and [Breaking Changes] chapters for some examples of such procedures.

 [r?]: https://github.com/rust-lang/rust/pull/78133#issuecomment-712692371
 [#t-release/triage]: https://rust-lang.zulipchat.com/#narrow/stream/242269-t-release.2Ftriage
-[break]: #breaking-changes
-[crater]: tests/crater.md
+[Crater]: tests/crater.md

 ### CI

-In addition to being reviewed by a human, pull requests are automatically tested thanks to continuous integration (CI).
-Basically, every time you open and update a pull request, CI builds the compiler and tests it against the [compiler test suite][rctd], and also performs other tests such as checking that your pull request is in compliance with Rust's style guidelines.
+In addition to being reviewed by a human, pull requests are automatically tested, thanks to continuous integration (CI).
+Basically, every time you open and update a pull request, CI builds the compiler and tests it against the [compiler test suite], and also performs other tests such as checking that your pull request is in compliance with Rust's style guidelines.

-[rctd]: tests/intro.md

 Running continuous integration tests allows PR authors to catch mistakes early without going through a first review cycle, and also helps reviewers stay aware